cagov/design-system/components/menu/readme.md

 - Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
 - Reviewed with the VoiceOver screen reader on desktop
-- Reviewed with the [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) screen reader on mobile.
+- Reviewed with the [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) screen reader on mobile
 - Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
 - Reviewed component layout on a variety of screen sizes
 - Reviewed component display using content in English, Spanish, Simplified Chinese, German, and Arabic (using right to left display (RTL))